sst/ion/examples/swift/README.md

 sst deploy --stage production
 ```

+### Github Actions

+When deploying from your local machine, your application is built with Docker.
+If you want to deploy from Github Actions or another CI service, you'll need to use the swift:5.10-amazonlinux2 image.

 ## Multiple Targets

 A simple Swift application might include just one lambda function to act as an http server.
 But a more complex application will want to take advantage of queues and other event driven architectures.
 This is trivial to do, simply create more `sst.aws.Function`s and reference the relevant target for that function in `build(someTarget)`.
 Any `executableTarget` in your `Package.swift` can be passed to build.